 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More modern: Reflects 2 years and 11 months of technical progress since the T5i launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the T5i comes out slightly ahead of the T6 (5 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the T5i emerges as the winner of the contest (9 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons